You must prepare a site plan to apply for a vehicle crossing permit.

 Commercial and industrial crossing widths depend on vehicle access and parking needs.

-Refer to the Vehicle Crossing Procedures (PDF, 348 KB) for more information on minimum distances needed.
+Check the Vehicle Crossing Procedures for more information.

 Download vehicle crossing procedures

 When you have completed your plans, apply for a vehicle crossing permit.

 After we inspect your site, we will let you know if you need to make changes to your plans.